I get it, aperture is confusing.

 These f-stop numbers allow for a larger area of the image to be in sharp focus, resulting in a greater depth of field.

-The only caveat with these f-stop numbers is that it may require a longer shutter speed or higher ISO setting to compensate for the reduced amount of light entering the lens.
+With these f-stop values, it may require a longer shutter speed or higher ISO setting to compensate for the reduced amount of light entering the lens.

 How to Know What Aperture to Use?